qbc2016/AgentScope/docs/sphinx_doc/en/source/tutorial/209-workstation.md

   ⑥ Export Python Code: Exports the application on the current canvas as Python code, which can be copied for local editing or directly run.

-  ⑦ Run: Publishes to the ModelScope Studio to run (if entered from a local studio, it runs locally).
+  ⑦ Run: Publishes and runs in ModelScope Studio.
+(If executed from a local studio, it will run locally.)

   ⑧ Save JSON Code: Saves the workflow to the website (we guarantee the confidentiality and security of all user data).